 The objective of waste water treatment is to collect the waste water generated within our communities, remove the polluting material, and then release the treated water safely back into the environment.
 Without such treatment, the waste water we produce would pollute our waters and create a health risk.
 Irish Water is the national water utility responsible for the collection, treatment and discharge of urban waste water.
 The EPA is the environmental regulator of Irish Water.
 The EPA issues and enforces over 1,000 authorisations for waste water discharges.

-In 2017 waste water from 28 of Irelands 179 large towns and cities did not meet the treatment standards set in the Urban Waste Water Treatment Directive.
-The key actions required to resolve this are (1) significant capital investment to upgrade deficient waste water treatment systems and (2) improve the operation and management of waste water systems to optimise performance.
-The European Commission is taking Ireland to the Court of Justice of the European Union declared that Ireland has failed to fulfil its obligations under the Urban Waste Water Treatment Directive because waste water from some areas is not adequately collected and treated.
+In 2018, waste water from 21 of Irelands 169 large towns and cities did not meet the treatment standards set in the Urban Waste Water Treatment Directive.
+The key actions required to resolve this are (1) significant capital investment to upgrade deficient waste water treatment systems and (2) continue improving how waste water treatment systems are operated and managed to get the best performance from them.
+In 2019, the Court of Justice of the European Union declared that Ireland has failed to fulfil its obligations under the Urban Waste Water Treatment Directive because waste water from some areas is not adequately collected and treated.

-In mid-2019 untreated sewage was still being discharged into the environment every day from 38 areas in 2017, mostly estuaries or coastal areas.
-Irish Water will provide treatment at 4 of these areas by the end of 2019.
-However, there are still long delays in building many of the treatment plants needed to eliminate discharges of untreated sewage.
-These delays mean that 32 areas are likely to continue discharging raw sewage into 2021.
+In mid-2019 untreated sewage was still being discharged into the environment every day from 36 towns and villages, mostly to estuaries or costal waters.
+Irish Water plans to provide treatment for 23 of these areas by the end of 2021.
+There are still long delays in building many of the treatment plants needed to eliminate discharges of untreated sewage.
+These delays mean that 13 areas are likely to continue discharging raw sewage after 2021.

 EPA Water Research Programme